pusparajm/linda/README.md

 ## Limitations

-Because of the fact that backend services were created by different people, there are some usage limitations.
+Because of the fact that backend services have different protocols and available options, some usage limitations are present.
 The table of differences lies below:

 | Feature                              | [Slack](backend/slack)       | [Telegram](backend/telegram)       |
 | ------------------------------------ | ---------------------------- | ---------------------------------- |